nscanino/UFO-Project/README.md

 ### The Story:

-Over the last few months, I've been downloading datasets from Kaggle.com and using them to practice my data science skills (analysis, visualization, etc.)
+Over the last few months, I've been downloading datasets from Kaggle.com and using them to practice my data science skills (analysis, visualization, etc.).

-I was browsing the web for interesting data sets to analyze when I happened upon NUFORC.org, a website housing all reports made to the National UFO Reporting Center.
+I was browsing the web for more interesting data sets outside of Kaggle, when I happened upon NUFORC.org, a website housing all reports made to the National UFO Reporting Center.
 Unfortunately, the website does not come with a "download" feature, and to make matters worse, the data is separated across various pages by state, year, shape of craft, etc., rather than being housed all-in-one.
 I was effectively stuck with the toolset I had at the time.
 After doing a little searching, I found the BeautifulSoup Python package, which I was able to use to parse the source HTML from each page.
 This was done in the jupyter notebook Scrape_NUFORC.ipynb.

 After taking a look through the data, I figured it might be fun to look into the frequency of reports as it relates to some other variable.
 I decided to answer the question:

-### Does the frequency of UFO reports across the U.S. increase following the release of popular Alien-related movies?
+## Does the frequency of UFO reports across the U.S. increase following the release of popular Alien-related movies?

 To answer this question, I needed to find, of course, some data about movies relating to Aliens.
 I figured my best option was to go to IMDb.com and do the same thing I did with the NUFORC data: parse the source HTML using BeautifulSoup.
 IMDb, however, loads all of their pages dynamically, so I wasn't going to be able to do this with just BeautifulSoup alone.
 Enter Selenium!
 Using Selenium, I was able to automate an instance of Chrome to visit IMDb, search for movies by a specified keyword, load and grab the necessary info from each movie's page, and bundle it all into a DataFrame which could be easily exported into a .csv using the Pandas library.
 This was done in the jupyter notebook Scrape_IMDb.ipynb

+Once I've completed the analysis, I'll update this section to include some of the more interesting findings.
+Thanks for checking this out!